Skip to content

 The hunt for Meral Ö

-It was therefore nice, almost as a contrast, to see a case-study of The Hunt for Meral Ö afterward.
+It was therefore nice, almost as a contrast, to see a case study of The Hunting of Meral Ö afterward.
 The already acclaimed feature film following the allowance scandal, and now nominated for a Golden Calf.
 And, rather exceptionally for such a film, thanks to the efforts of distributor Paradiso, can be seen in 81 film houses and cinemas.
 Producer Derk-Jan Warren (Kepler Film), director Stijn Bouma and Edgar Daarnhouwer (distributor Paradiso) looked back on the making of the film.
 This had less to do with fair pay than with the fact that years ago Bouma felt he absolutely had to make a film about it.
 And that the producer, whom he had known for some time, urged him to start filming immediately, even though it was not yet financially settled.
 That became the documentary Alone Against the State.
 And then came The Hunt for Meral Ö.

 PR image of The Hunt for Meral O.